Enforcing Foreign Judgments

-Enforcing a foreign judgment from another state in Texas: Do not be concerned if your judgment is from a state other than Texas, it can be enforced here.
+Enforcing a foreign judgment from another state in Texas: Do not be concerned if your judgment is from another state, it can be enforced in Texas.

 Enforcing a foreign judgment in Texas: